Rock Concert at Parc de la Francophonie: The Smile Soars to New Heights with Radiohead’s Soul

 The progressive Japanese surf rock of the septet, led by the very expressive singer Maya Kuroki with oversized glasses, has indeed this little something wildly intoxicating and exotic, thanks among other things to the use of a trombone, a transverse flute and their epic instrumental flights.

 Very moved to find himself on a poster popular with music lovers, guitarist Serge Nakauchi Pelletier urged everyone to take advantage of the present moment.
-One could add for those who have been converted that most of the songs on the program are found on their second album, Hagatapublished in June.
+One might add for those who have been converted that most of the songs on the program are found on their second album, Hagatapublished in June.

 Teke::Teke in concert at the Parc de la Francophonie on July 14th.
 Photo Cédric Bélanger/Le Journal de Québec